Sun0023/Advanced_Regression/README.md

 ## Conclusions

-Results comparison

-Comparing the results of both Ridge and Lasso:
+Comparing the results of both Ridge and Lasso.

 **Ridge Regression:**